sunbird-specs/SOFIE/README.md

     * Global Registration API
 * Technical Specification for third party apps
     * Param Data Supported
+    * Android
       * Intent Handling
 * Content Model Specification
 * Summary Event Specification

 ## Overview
 Intent of this specification is to integrate with external apps for feature extension (OR) feature integration of Sunbird Application.
+Following diagram represents the workflow of a 3rd party or custom extensions app registering and interacting with the sunbird app.

 ![Alt Text](attachments/2016411649/2164949010.png)